noseka1/ansible-base/README.md

 ## Deploying AutoGitOps

 Most of the OpenShift operators in this repo are deployed using [AutoGitOps](docs/autogitops.md).
 Before deploying any of the OpenShift operators, you must have AutoGitOps deployed on your cluster.
-You can deploy autogitops using the command:
+You can deploy AutoGitOps using the command:

 ```
 $ ansible-playbook -i inventory/localhost.yml openshift_autogitops_deploy.yml